wallabag/wallabag/content/admin/mailer.md

 | -----|-------------|-------- |
 | mailer_dsn | One liner with all the mailer parameters `smtp://user:pass@host:465`.
 Any characters considered special need to be urlencoded in `user`, `pass` and `host`. | smtp://127.0.0.1 |

-note: In a case, that after supplying urlencoded characters, the start up process crashes, try "escaping" them with additional % character: eg. pass%20word -> pass%%20word.
-Might be useful for Google App Passwords.
+note: In the event that supplying URL-encoded characters causes the startup process to crash, try "escaping" them with an additional % character: e.g., pass%20word -> pass%%20word.
+This might be useful for Google App Passwords.

 {{< callout type="info" >}}
 Symfony can support other transports which aren't shipped by default with wallabag: Amazon SES, MailChimp, Mailgun, Postmark & SendGrid.